-Canon 77D versus Nikon D7200
+Canon 77D vs Nikon D7200

-The Canon EOS 77D and the Nikon D7200 are two digital cameras that were officially introduced, respectively, in February 2017 and March 2015.
+The Canon EOS 77D and the Nikon D7200 are two digital cameras that were revealed to the public, respectively, in February 2017 and March 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixels.

 Body comparison: Canon 77D vs Nikon D7200

 The physical size and weight of the Canon 77D and the Nikon D7200 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.